 The Capilano Students' Union is a non-profit organization run by a democratically elected student board that aims to improve every student's university experience by organizing social, political and cultural events and offering low-cost services that make life easier.

-For comprehensive information about the Capilano Students' Union (CSU), see the Capilano Students' Union website or visit the CSU Library Lounge.
+For comprehensive information about the Capilano Students' Union, see the Capilano Students' Union website or visit CSU Member Services in the CSU Library Lounge.

-The CSU is dedicated to advancing the interests of students by working to achieve a system of post-secondary education that is accessible to all.
+The CSU is dedicated to advancing students' interests by working to achieve a system of post-secondary education that is accessible to all.
 The CSU works to advance post-secondary education policies in areas such as tuition fees and student financial assistance.
-The board of directors, who are independent from the University's administration, also work to protect the rights of students.
+The board of directors, independent of the Capilano University administration, also protects students' rights.

-Every student registered in for-credit courses at any campus or learning location of Capilano University is a member of the CSU.
-The CSU employs a team of staff to assist the elected board of directors in running the organization, advocating on behalf of all students and delivering a wide range of services.
+Every student registered for at least one for-credit class at any campus or learning location of Capilano University is a member of the CSU.
+The CSU employs a team of staff to assist the elected board of directors in running the organization, advocating for all students and delivering a wide range of services.

-Here are just some of the services the CSU provides to make your life easier:
+Here are just some of the programs and services the CSU provides to make your life easier:

 - dozens of clubs with access to funding and resources